Skip to main content

 Oral Presentation

-In advance, every participant that has been accepted for the Oral Presentations will have to send their visual support (.ppt/.pptx for the PowerPoint presentations or the electronic format of the Poster for the Poster Presentations) until the 28th of November 2023, 23:59 GMT+2 (Romanian time zone) at the e-mai: abstracts@imscbucharest.com.
-Moreover, participants accepted for the Poster Presentations must ensure they hand over their poster to the Organising Committee during the check-in process.
+In advance, every participant that has been accepted for the Oral Presentations will have to send their visual support (.ppt/.pptx for the PowerPoint presentations or the electronic format of the Poster for the Poster Presentations) until the 25th of November 2024, 23:59 GMT+2 (Romanian time zone) at the e-mai: abstracts@imscbucharest.com.

 During presentations’ day, the order in which the sections will be presented during the PowerPoint/Poster Presentations is the following: